mjkaul/Learning_AI/roadmap.md

 5. You got it: write the essay.
 6. Assess where you're at and where you're heading.
 What are your weak spots so far?
 Work on those.
 What are you enjoying most?
 Keep pursuing that.

-## Learning AI Graduate Level Seminar / PhD Dissertation
+## Learning AI Graduate Seminar / Dissertation

 OK, when you make it this far—(let's be honest, when *I* make it this far, too)—you're going to be very good at building AI and using it for all kinds of different purposes that will help you reach your goals and fulfill your potential.
 I think the next step is to go do whatever it is that led you here in the first place.